rgsf2025/sqlcipher-jdbc/README.md

 NOTE: In this project, Netbeans has been used to create the common sqlcipher-jdbc.jar file.

-1. If the sqllitejdbc.dll (for Windows) was built here, then that DLL will already be at the right place
+1. If the sqlitejdbc.dll (for Windows) was built here, then that DLL will already be at the right place

 2. If not done already, copy the libsqlitejdbc.so file to C:\Tools\sqlcipher-jdbc folder. ie., copy <your-folder>/tools/sqlcipher-jdbc/src/main/resources/org/sqlite/native/Linux/amd64